 This fall thankfulness craft helps us remember to be grateful in the month of November!
 If you’re anything like us you try to take a little extra time in November to focus on what you are thankful for!
+(Here are also 3 ideas to get you into the Autumn mood!)
 One of the ways we like to do this is to write something we are thankful for every day of the month.

 I’ve seen a wide variety of ways to do this, but our favorite has been to take little wooden ornaments and paint them in season-appropriate colors!
 One of the best things I started doing with paint is not setting them all out at the same time, but rather putting a project-appropriate color scheme into their pallets and then allowing them to paint.

 The Wooden Leaves

 I find these packs of wooden leaves, acorns, and pumpkins at our Dollar Tree.
 I’ve also seen similar cut-outs at Hobby Lobby.
 If you can’t find them, using poster board, or mixed media paper and cutting them out would work just as well.
 Ideally, you’ll need 25-30 of them, so you can write something you’re grateful for every day!

 Investing in it as a Project